Zendesk Workforce management (WFM) roles and permissions ensure that agents and admins have access to the WFM features they need to use.

 • Forecast

-Access the Forecast page and make changes to forecasts, including recalculating or regenerating.
+Access the Forecast page to make changes to forecasts, including recalculating or regenerating.

 • Schedule

-Access the Schedule page and generate, publish, edit, delete and import schedules.
+Access the Schedule page to generate, publish, edit, delete and import schedules.

 • Time off management